 Research and evaluation is being conducted to evaluate the potential to import information (e.g., prior art and search reports) into pending U.S. applications from existing resources, including Global Dossier, Common Citation Document, WIPO’s PatentScope, and USPTO internal IT systems.
-Functionality is being developed in the new tool to provide notice to the applicant of relevant information and references imported and considered.
+Functionality is being developed in a new tool to provide notice to the applicant of relevant information and references imported and considered.
 This new tool is currently being tested in a limited number of art units.

 The goal for Phase 1 is to develop the automated tool for examiners, providing them with the ability to view a master reference list, including references cited in the instant application (by applicant and examiner) and imported references from immediate U.S. parent applications (cited by applicant and examiner, but not third parties).
-It is envisioned that the user interface will provide enhanced functionality, such as filtering the reference list and creating a search string of U.S. patent documents that could be imported into existing or new search tools.
+The user interface will provide enhanced functionality, such as filtering the reference list and creating a search string of U.S. patent documents that could be imported into existing or new search tools.
 A Federal Register Notice announcing the release of Phase 1 was published in October 2018.

 The initial implementation was a targeted release and not a corps-wide release.
 On November 1, 2018, the initiative was released to Art Unit 2131 in Technology Center 2100.
 On January 1, 2019, the initiative was released to the following eight additional art units: 1616, 1731, 2431, 2675, 2879, 2922, 3635, and 3753.
 The USPTO will determine whether an application meets the conditions for inclusion in the first phase of the RPA Initiative after the Office of Patent Application Processing completes pre-examination processing of the continuing application.
-You will receive a Notice of Imported Citations informing you of your application’s inclusion in the Initiative and listing the citations from the immediate parent application that have been imported into the application.
-You can find answers to Frequently Asked Questions (FAQs) here.
+Applicants will receive a Notice of Imported Citations informing them of their application’s inclusion in the Initiative and listing the citations from the immediate parent application that have been imported into the application.
+For more information, see RPA Frequently Asked Questions (FAQs).

-Subsequent phases of the project will focus on importing from additional sources, such as counterpart foreign and PCT applications, and providing access to text-searchable copies of documents in the master reference list.
+Subsequent phases of the project will focus on importing from additional sources, such as counterpart foreign and PCT applications, and providing examiners access to text-searchable copies of documents in the master reference list.